 Good for media consumption and light productivity, Lenovo's 8-inch Tab 4 8 provides long battery life and smooth performance at an affordable price.
-And unlike the competing Amazon Fire HD 8, the $128 Tab 4 8 comes with the real Android operating system and a full suite of Google apps, which make it one of the best tablets for those who need a ton of apps.
+And unlike the competing Amazon Fire HD 8, the $128 Tab 4 8 comes with the real Android operating system and a full suite of Google apps, which make it one of the best tablets and best kids tablets for those who need a ton of apps.

 Measuring 8.3 x 0.3 x 4.9 inches and weighing 0.7 pounds, the Lenovo Tab 4 8 has a no-frills design.
 Its back is covered with a smooth charcoal material that gives the Tab 4 8 an almost velvet feel, while gunmetal-gray plastic sides provide a sturdy grip.
 The bezels are of moderate size, with the top one featuring a 2-MP front camera.
 The rear houses a 5-MP shooter.